 Monoamine Oxidase Inhibitors (MAOI’s): Because SAMe works in a similar way on serotonin and other neurotransmitters, concurrent use may have additive effects such as hypertension, hyperthermia, agitation, confusion, coma, etc. SAMe should be avoided in individuals taking MAOIs and for two weeks after discontinuing an MAOI.

 Antidepressant medicines: Concurrent use might cause additive serotonergic effects and serotonin-like side effects.

 Levodopa: SAMe methylates levodopa, which might worsen Parkinson’s symptoms.

 The use of SAMe with the following medicines may lead to increased serotonergic effects and should thus be used with caution: Meperidine, dextromethorphan, pentazocine and tramadol.

-Safety in pregnancy and breastfeeding has not been established, do not use.
+Safety during pregnancy and whilst breastfeeding has not been established.